SatelliteShorelines/CoastSeg/docs/case_study_2.md

 - Here is a guide on how to upload your own [here](https://satelliteshorelines.github.io/CoastSeg/how-to-upload-features/) transects

-- I used geojson.io to create my transects
+- I used geojson.io to create my transects.This technique is in the tutorial [How to Create Reference Shoreline](https://satelliteshorelines.github.io/CoastSeg/How-to-Create-Reference-Shorelines-%26-Transects%26ROIs/)

 ![case_study_2_shoreline_transects_upload](https://github.com/SatelliteShorelines/CoastSeg/assets/61564689/cd780e5a-39f7-42ba-90ac-d632390c18dc)